 The expertise provided by our partner, Thales, enabled us to incorporate blockchain technology into our Cargo Intelligent System, Ci5.
 It’s a brand-new innovation for this type of system.
 Besides improving the security and traceability of transactions, blockchain technology essentially makes all the operators that use Ci5 trusted third parties,” says Alain Perez, Chief Information Officer (CIO) at MGI.

 According to Joël Derrien, Assistant General Director of Digital Services at Thales, “The blockchain technologies that Thales is working on is helping create decentralized, unfalsifiable and secure digital ledgers.
-The Cargo Community System we developed with MGI is a perfect example of how blockchain technology can help professionals looking for smooth collaborative communication without compromising data security and reliability.”
+The Port Community System we developed with MGI is a perfect example of how blockchain technology can help professionals looking for smooth collaborative communication without compromising data security and reliability.”

 Today, around fifteen different operators exchange and share information in Ci5.
 Blockchain technology will enable other operators, such as banks and insurance companies to be included into the process.
 Other events in Ci5 will be “blockchained” over the course of 2019 to improve the service.